cjboyle/cjboyle.github.io/index.md

 # About me

 I am a software developer from Saskatoon, Saskatchewan.
 I am a passionate, self-driven, independent worker interested in developing and any project you can throw at me.
 In winter, I am an avid alpine skier.
 In summer, you will find me windsurfing and racing sailboats on most weekends.
-Please feel free to take a look around, and, if you have any questions, drop me a line using the [contact form](#contact-me) below.
+Please feel free to take a look around, and, if you have any questions, please drop me a line using the [contact form](#contact-me) below.